Guide

 • A directors report

-If your business is classed as a small company or micro-entity, you might be able to submit simplified accounts.
+If your business is classed as a small company or micro-entity, you might be able to submit simplified accounts, especially as new regulations have increased company size thresholds by around 50% to reduce the reporting burden.
 Check the HMRC guidance on filing for small companies.

 What are the benefits of changing from sole trader to limited company?